Get a VPN with its own private, encrypted DNS

 - Faster DNS queries

-This video will explain how exposed DNS requests put your privacy at risk, and how ExpressVPN’s private, encrypted DNS is both safer and faster.
+This video explains how exposed DNS requests threaten your privacy and how ExpressVPN’s private, encrypted DNS is both safer and faster.

 Can’t see the video?
-Download the text below
+Download the transcript (PDF, 75kb)

 What is DNS?